Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Tonnage Rating: 2T vs 3T

 The number on the jack is its maximum rated capacity — treat it as a ceiling, not a target.
-Since you lift one corner or axle at a time (roughly 25–50% of kerb weight), a 2T jack handles most passenger cars comfortably, even heavier ones like a Camry or Outback.
-Step up to 3T for large SUVs, utes and 4WDs, vans, or whenever you want genuine headroom.
-Always confirm your kerb weight and add at least 25% buffer — working at the very limit degrades seals faster and is a needless risk.
+Since you lift one corner or axle at a time (roughly 25–50% of curb weight), a 2T jack handles most passenger cars comfortably, even heavier ones like a Camry or Outback.
+Step up to 3T for large SUVs, pickups and 4WDs, vans, or whenever you want genuine headroom.
+Always confirm your curb weight and add at least 25% buffer — working at the very limit degrades seals faster and is a needless risk.

 Lift Range: Minimum and Maximum Height